Ainsley Rodriguez Rocks String Bikini In Boca Raton For Last ‘Beach Day For A Bit’

-Ainsley Rodriguez floored her 2 million-plus Instagram followers with another captivating shot that showed her rocking an itty bitty bikini.
-Like most people across the globe, the fitness model is going into quarantine herself at home for the time being while the COVID-19 pandemic sweeps across the world.
-The latest update that was added to her feed was geotagged in beautiful Boca Raton, Florida where she was soaking up some Vitamin C.
+Ainsley Rodriguez floored her 2 million-plus Instagram followers with another captivating shot that showed her rocking an itty-bitty bikini.
+Like most people, the fitness model is going to quarantine herself at home for the time being while the COVID-19 pandemic sweeps across the world.
+The latest update that was added to her feed was geotagged in beautiful Boca Raton, Florida, where she was soaking up some Vitamin D.

-In the gorgeous and sun-filled photo, the model cozied up to her man where they both sat on a towel on the beach.
-Just behind them was the gorgeous and sparkling blue waters of the Atlantic Ocean.
-Rodriguez looked nothing short of amazing, rocking a mis-matched bikini that included a low-cut black top, showing off her beautiful and bronzed chest.
-The model’s taut tummy was also on display in the image while she completed the beach-ready look with a pair of camo colored bottoms.
+In the gorgeous and sun-filled photo, the model cozied up to her man as they both sat on a towel on the beach.
+Just behind them was the sparkling blue waters of the Atlantic Ocean.
+Rodriguez looked nothing short of amazing, rocking a mismatched bikini that included a low-cut black top that showed off her beautiful and bronzed chest.
+The model’s taut tummy was also on display in the image, while she completed the beach-ready look with a pair of camo pattern bottoms.

-The Florida resident also showed off her robust thighs that were covered in sand.
-The majority of her face was engulfed in a pair of big, square sunglasses, adding a set of studded earrings to the look while pulling her long, dark locks back in ponytail.
-Just behind her was her boyfriend, who was just as fit as Rodriguez.
-He rocked a pair of tiny blue swim trunks that showcased his six pack abs, covering up with a pair of sunglasses as well.
+The Florida resident’s toned thighs were dusted with sand.
+The majority of her face was covered with a pair of big, square-framed sunglasses, and she added a set of stud earrings to the look while pulling her long, dark locks back in a ponytail.
+Just behind her sat her boyfriend, who was just as fit as Rodriguez.
+He rocked a pair of blue swim trunks and showcased his six-pack abs, shading his eyes with a pair of sunglasses as well.

 View this post on Instagram